binipringle/right-to-be-forgotten/_texts/0-outline.md

 - **Direct evidence**, “requires no inferential bridge; it directly establishes a contested fact.” (p.
 14).
 - **Indirect evidence** requires the jury to make more inferential leaps.

-Introduction, Authentication; Rules: Review FRE Table of Contents, Read 101, 102, 901(a), Skim 901(b) (note these are examples) and 902; Readings: Text: Ch.
-2, 3, 69; Additional Material: Watch M & S video for chapter 69 entitled “Authentication” available at: http://merrittevidence.com/index.asp  (see Video Mini Classes); Review in class problem.

 - {:.indent-2}something
 - {:.indent-2}something
 - {:.indent-2}something